4.57 from 53 votes

 More Salad Recipes to Try

-Be sure to check out all my broccoli recipes as well as my full collection of salad recipes.
+Be sure to check out my full collection of salad recipes.

 Classic Broccoli Salad

-This easy broccoli salad combines fresh broccoli with raisins, sunflower seeds and bacon all tossed in a creamy Greek yogurt dressing.
+This classic broccoli salad combines fresh broccoli with raisins, sunflower seeds and bacon all tossed in a creamy Greek yogurt dressing.
 It's the perfect side dish for potlucks and summer cookouts!

 Prep Time: 20 minutes